 Megan Jennings is an associate in Morrison & Foerster’s Environment and Energy Group.
-Her practice involves advising clients on a broad range of land use and environmental transactions and compliance issues.
+Her practice involves advising clients on a broad range of land use and environmental permitting, transactional, and compliance issues.
 Ms. Jennings counsels project developers throughout the California Environmental Quality Act (CEQA) review and land use entitlement process.
-She has particular experience advising on complex permitting, development, and zoning compliance issues for corporate campuses, renewable energy projects, and other large-scale facilities.
+She has particular experience advising on complex development issues for renewable energy projects, corporate campuses, and multifamily/mixed-use facilities.

-In addition to land use matters, Ms. Jennings counsels clients on compliance with state and federal environmental regulations, in particular the Clean Water Act, Porter-Cologne Water Quality Control Act, endangered species laws, and emerging California regulations addressing climate change, and on environmental and land use aspects of real estate financing and acquisitions.
-Her practice has also focused on litigation of California and federal land use and environmental laws, including pro bono litigation on claims under the National Environmental Policy Act and Marine Mammal Protection Act.
+In addition to land use matters, Ms. Jennings counsels clients on compliance with state and federal environmental regulations, in particular the Clean Water Act, Porter-Cologne Water Quality Control Act, endangered species laws, and emerging California regulations addressing climate change, and on environmental and land use aspects of real estate, financing, and corporate transactions.
+Her practice has also focused on litigation of California and federal land use and environmental laws, including pro bono litigation on claims under CEQA and the National Environmental Policy Act.

 Shorenstein Properties/SKS Investments Life Sciences Campus Project in South San Francisco

 Represent a joint venture of Shorenstein Properties and SKS Investments in a public/private collaboration with the City of South San Francisco and its redevelopment agency to redevelop an outmoded business park, an adjacent reclaimed former municipal waste site for a $1.5 billion life sciences campus, upgraded Marina, and public park along San Francisco Bay in South San Francisco.
 We assisted in negotiating the property acquisition, public and private financing, environmental review, planning entitlements, and the infrastructure development.